How to Better Name and Manage Variables in Figma

 - Foundation: Represents basic design property types like colors, spacing, screen, etc.

-- Can refer to specific properties like border, background, box-shadow, etc., with complete naming like
+- Target: Indicates where the variable is applied — can refer to specific properties like border, background, box-shadow, or application scenarios like foreground, danger.

 Manage Your Variables Like Files

-, meaning the background color in hover state.
+Imagine you're creating a variable named colors/background/hovered, meaning the background color in hover state.
 What about the default state background color?

-directly, which seems concise and reasonable.
-Let's see what problems this naming approach brings when restored in file management:
+You might think to use colors/background directly, which seems concise and reasonable.
+Let's see what problems this brings:

 The actual structure in Figma:

-variable?
-You'll find you can't manage default state and hover state variables in the same place because they belong to different folders/groups - this is the problem.
+Where is the colors/background variable?
+You'll find you can't manage default state and hover state variables in the same place because they belong to different folders/groups.

 Methods for Separating Multiple Words

-- camelCase -> twoWords
+- camelCase → twoWords

-- kebabCase -> two-words
+- kebabCase → two-words

-- pascalCase -> TwoWords
+- pascalCase → TwoWords

-- snakeCase -> two_words
+- snakeCase → two_words

 Separation vs. Grouping?